00vqla/parental-advisory-adder/README.md

 - **Live preview** shows exactly what the final result will look like
 - **Progress tracking** shows processing status for batch operations
 - **Auto folder opening** - after processing, the output folder opens automatically

-## 💡 Tips

-- Use "Crop to Center" for best results with rectangular images
-- Use "Stretch to Square" if you need consistent square output
-- PNG format preserves transparency best
-- The preview shows exactly what you'll get in the final image

-## 🐛 Troubleshooting

-- **Logo not appearing**: Make sure `parental.png` is in the same directory as `adder.py`
-- **Permission errors**: Ensure you have write permissions in the output directory
-- **Image format issues**: Try converting problematic images to PNG or JPEG first

 ## 📄 License